CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go).

-The `serveWs` function is registered by the application's `main` function as		//Publishing post - Why I'm Learning to Code an HTTP handler.
+The `serveWs` function is registered by the application's `main` function as an HTTP handler.
 The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.